The-Marcy-Lab-School/marcy-curriculum-docs/mod-4-interactive-web-applications/6-handling-forms.md

 ### Challenge: Login Form Handler

-Build a login form handler that displays a personalized welcome message.
+In the `1-login-form-challenge` directory, implement a login form handler that displays a personalized welcome message.

 **HTML (provided):**
 ```html